unibo-spe/spe-slides/content/00-intro/_index.md

 ### Requirements

-- _Requirements_ are clearly captured, and categories (e.g. functional vs. non-functional)
+- _Requirements_ are clearly captured and categorized (e.g. functional vs. non-functional)
 - _Scenarios_ are clearly described via __user stories__
 - Definition of 'done' for each requirement

 ### Multi-platform
 - The project involves >= 2 target platforms
-- The most dominant platform cannot be used for more than 75% of the overall project size
+- The dominant platform cannot be used for more than 75% of the overall project size
 - The project is organized in such a way that code targeting different platforms is clearly partitioned
-- Core domain entities spanning across multiple platforms are defined so to minimize code duplication, while enforcing design coherence
+- Core domain entities spanning across multiple platforms are defined so as to minimize code duplication, while enforcing design coherence

 {{% /col %}}